 Please see the disclaimer form you will be required to sign on the day: Mobility Scooter Hire Form

-We have various Animal Experiences on offer – most of these are suitable for guests with additional needs, with the Lemur and Meerkat enclosures able to offer full wheelchair access.
+We have various Animal Experiences on offer – most of these are suitable for guests with additional needs, with our Big Cat Feed, Meet the Meerkat and Feed the Lemur experiences accommodating wheelchairs.

 Our Parent & Child facilities include food warming areas in both Restaurant Pangea and Tumble Jungle.
 There are baby changing facilities in the toilet block on the main car park, at the centre of the Zoo itself and at Tumble Jungle.